-As of September 30, 2019, we had cash and cash equivalents of \$52.3 million.
-In October 2019, we completed our initial public offering ("IPO") raising proceeds of approximately \$90.9 million, after deducting underwriting discounts and commissions, but prior to deducting other offering expenses.
-We believe that the estimated net proceeds from our IPO, together with our existing cash and cash equivalents, will enable us to fund our operating expenses and capital expenditure requirements into 2023.
+As of March 31, 2020, we had cash and cash equivalents of \$122.5 million.
+We believe that our existing cash and cash equivalents will enable us to fund our operating expenses and capital expenditure requirements into 2023.
 We have based this estimate on assumptions that may prove to be wrong, and we could exhaust our available capital resources sooner than we expect.
 See "-Liquidity and Capital Resources."